 The pinkie should be underneath the horseshoe, acting as support to help you stabilize the shoe.

 - You now have to assume a comfortable stance for the toss.
 The proper stance for you will depend on preference, but as a starter, you may try to stand to the left of the stake (to the right if you are left-handed), your feet slightly apart (4-5 inches), toes parallel, and the weight on your right foot.
 Your shoulders, head, feet, and torso should be in balance.
 If your balance is off, you won’t make a good throw.

 - Pull your shoulder and arm with the horseshoe back as far as you can.
 Bend your left foot at the toes (right foot for left-handed throwers).

 - Bring your right arm forward like a pendulum.
 As you bring the arm forward, step forward with your left foot.
 As your left foot is landing, your arm should release the horseshoe, and your right foot should come off the ground and move forward a little.

 - Once the horseshoe lands, you will be able to make adjustments for successive shoes.
 Based on where the shoe has landed, try to make adjustments to your positioning in order to improve horseshoe pitching.

 Best Horseshoes for Flip – Final Words

-So which were the best horseshoes for flip for your needs?
+So which are the best horseshoes for flip to meet your needs?
 As a reminder, our personal favorite was the E-Z Flip II set due to their heavy tips and great flipping performance.